 We were taken to one shop, with a challenge to make it to the back of the store.
 Not advised for anyone with claustrophobia or breathing difficulties, an aisle little more than a foot in width allowed us to snake through… Piles of statues, models, masks, puppets, it was there, dusty and neglected.

 Quite how anyone could find anything was beyond me, the piles were above head high and it was difficult to manoeuvre without bumping into things.
 We turned around and snaked back to daylight and the lively street.
 Negotiating sellers carrying their wares on their head, long trolleys full of everything from car tyres to metal poles and laundry, goats following us and finally braving the traffic to get to our minibus, we headed to The Oberoi our hotel for the night.

 After having been on the go for over 24hrs, feeling a little dusty and city battered, a shower and change of clothes was welcome.

 The Oberoi Hotel

 Very modern in style compared to the Taj, The Oberoi is set round a huge atrium, feeling very airy and spacious.
 We were shown round the rooms, even the more basic ones were lovely.
-Dinner was had at the sister hotel next door, the Trident.
+Dinner was hosted at The Trident, the sister hotel next door.
 Very much a business hotel, dinner in the restaurant was Pan Asian mix and a nice way to end the day.

 Mumbai’s domestic airport was modern, spotless and so quiet.
 Having been to India before, there was none of the chaos, crowds or noise you come to expect.